ro61zzy/personal_finance_tracker/README.md

 **As of project submission**: The website is up but doesn't work as desired😭

-I will create a new branch that I will work on **after** to ensure the project works perfectly; definitely would have wanted more time 🕰️
+I will create a new branch that I will work on **after** to ensure the project works perfectly; I definitely would have wanted more time 🕰️